Part 2: Baby's first FFI

 That’s a lot of macro code, but there’s no reason to worry, let’s break it down slowly and carefully.
 We’re definitely going to write and interpret a few macros during the course of developing this as-of-yet-unnamed library, so the following is a very simple crash course mostly paraphrased from the excellent Little Book of Rust Macros: Rust supports two types of macros: declarative and procedural ones.
 We’ll likely only need declarative ones, so procedural macros are left as an exercise for the reader.
 To define a new declarative macro, we start by calling This creates a completely blank macro that can be invoked as Rust doesn’t support function overloading in normal code, but declarative macros live and die by overloads.
 A macro can have multiple sets of parameters that it can accept, with each set being able to generate completely independent code.
 Each of these overloads has to be listed between the braces following the new macro’s name, with a syntax not too dissimilar to Parameters have a type, which limits what sort of value they can match.
 Instead of having integers and strings and the like, we have Rust syntactic elements, like blocks, identifiers, expressions, lifetimes… But we aren’t limited to just specifying explicit parameters, we can make our parameter list read small parts of a longer predefined sequence, like regex capture groups.
 We can also capture a variable multiple times and then iterate over each capture There are a lot more supported parameter types, but this should be enough information to understand what we’re about to dig through.
 Read moreBasic declarative macros in Rust

-In case you (like me for the longest time) were terrified of Rust’s macro syntax, I can assure you that there’s nothing much to be afraid of, especially if you keep things simple. macro_rules!
+In case you (like me for the longest time) were terrified of Rust’s macro syntax, I can assure you that there’s nothing much to be afraid of, especially if you keep things simple. macro_rules!:

-.
-A macro like this is going to replace itself and its list of parameters with some code that is defined within it, kind of like how C does it, except much smarter than a simple find-replace.match
+new_macro_name!.
+A macro like this is going to replace itself and its list of parameters with some code that is defined within it, kind of like how C does it, except much smarter than a simple find-replace.match’s: (parameter list) => {substituted code};

 new_macro_name!;

-), then a list of function declarations in the shape fn $func:ident( $( $name:ident : $t:ty ),* $(,)? ) $( -> $ret:ty )?;
+We define a macro called dylib that has a single rule.
+This rule matches one line that defines a struct (pub struct $strukt:ident;), then a list of function declarations in the shape fn $func:ident( $( $name:ident : $t:ty ),* $(,)? ) $( -> $ret:ty )?;.

 The structure definition is pretty straightforward.
-It captures an identifier and stores it as $strukt
+It captures an identifier and stores it as $strukt.
+The next three lines are a bit more involved:

 $+ // - Capture the function name as $func